saiboto/fit_research_semester_III/README.md

 ### About the project
 This project is divided into three parts:

-- Part 1.
-Providing the infrastructure of gateways for communication
+1. Building the local gateway infrastructure
-- Part 2.
-Assembly of the node and programming
+2. Construction and programming of the sensors/ nodes
-- Part 3.
-Data storage and visualization
+3. Data storage and visualization of the transmitted data.

 # Part 1.
 Providing the infrastructure of gateways for communication
 ![lora_flow](https://user-images.githubusercontent.com/57041076/75113741-97a88e80-5650-11ea-9d76-278c2c08c37a.png)